 Here are some quick links to some of the resources we developed while creating our project:

-We designed our app, miia (Medical Intelligently Applied) to be accessible and usable by most seniors.
-Miia is an application that will help track and manage health conditions for the elderly population.
-For instance, we implemented a Chatbot function to help seniors input their vital signs.
+Therefore, we designed our app, miia (Medical Intelligently Applied) to be accessible and usable by most seniors.
+Miia is an application that will help track and manage both physical and mental health conditions for the elderly population.
+For instance, we implemented a Chatbot function to ask seniors about mood and emotions, while also providing a means to input health measurements such as vital signs.
 The chatbot can be made to speak aloud, while the senior can utilize their voice which is then converted to text.
-The chatbot can also ask questions to monitor symptoms and mood to screen for infection or depression, respectively.
-Furthermore, our app will track mobility and activity functions of our users through drawing data from the built-in accelerometer, gyroscope, and other smartphone sensors.
-This will help us predict activity level and potentially prevent frailty and traumatic falls with seniors.
+Furthermore, our app has an additional function to track mobility and activity functions of our users through drawing data from the built-in accelerometer, gyroscope, and other smartphone sensors.
+This will help us predict activity and encourage exercise, and potentially prevent frailty and traumatic falls with seniors.

 How to use miia